stencila/designa/packages/components/src/components/editor/readme.md

 ### `getRef() => Promise<EditorView>`

-Public method, returning a reference to the internal CodeMirror editor.
+Retrieve a reference to the internal CodeMirror editor.
 Allows for maintaining state from applications making use of this component.

 #### Returns